SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/airtable.md

 ---
 id: airtable
-title: Sumo logic App for Airtable
+title: Sumo Logic App for Airtable
 sidebar_label: Airtable
 description: The Sumo Logic App for the Airtable App offers functionality for monitoring and analyzing your organization's Airtable audit logs.
 ---